0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 The contact pads are very delicate, so it is recommended to make sure the wiring is extra stable.
 In the case that one of those pads is pulled even slightly it can separate from the PCB and it may take a bit of finesse to make a new lead on the board.
-I experienced that with another chipset from a bulb, so I decided to reinforce the connection with hot-glue for a little extra insurance.
+I experienced that with another chipset from a bulb, so I decided to reinforce the connection with hot glue for a little extra insurance.

 Modified Case Installed|Ugly But Works|
 |:---:|:---:|
 |{{< imagelink src=/img/merkury_smart_plug/plug_cut2.jpg link=/img/merkury_smart_plug/plug_cut2.jpg >}}|{{< imagelink src=/img/merkury_smart_plug/ugly_but_works.jpg link=/img/merkury_smart_plug/ugly_but_works.jpg >}}

-Now I needed a way to connect this device to my computer.
+I needed a way to connect this device to my computer.
 What I settled on using were 2x[FT232RL FTDI Usb to TTL Serial Adapter](http://www.hiletgo.com/ProductDetail/2152064.html) that I ordered from Amazon for around $6/each.

 Since I only the VCC/GND and RX/TX were needed from each, I was able to use the pins without doing any more soldering.
 I needed one FTDI adapter